Dyslexia Screening Test

 Q: What is the cost of the screening?

-A: Screenings are $75 and include an emailed PDF of your comprehensive score report and findings.
-You will receive your report the same day the test is administered.
+A: Screenings are $575 and include an emailed PDF of your comprehensive 20+ page score report and findings.
+You will receive your report within 1-2 days from testing.